ashandish/Bike_Sharing_Linear_Model/README.md

 ## General Information
-Shared bikes can borrowed by people on rental basis .
+Shared bikes can be borrowed by people on rental basis .
 Business problem is to find the variables on which demand of shared bikes depend .
-Develop a a Linear Regression Model which can predict the demand of Shared bikes We are using the dataset day.csv
+Business Goal is Develop a a Linear Regression Model which can predict the demand of Shared bikes We are using the dataset day.csv which has records of 2 years by date with count of bikes rented every day based on factors such as weather , temperature etc.